Contact & FAQs

 PS: if someone is offering you guarantees on behavior change - run!

 I believe honesty and transparency are vital to this process, therefore all Services & Rates are listed on the website for you to view up front while making your decision to reach out.
-(You'll also find my in-person service areas there!)
+I also believe that finances should not be a barrier to good dog training with an experienced, credentialed dog behavior consultant, which is why I offer a set amount of Sliding Scale options each month.

 I exclusively use humane, rewards-based Positive Reinforcement (R+) and Force-Free (FF) training methods.
 This is aligned with the American Veterinary Society of Animal Behavior's position that corrections or force are unnecessary and can/do worsen behaviors over time.